nissl-lab/npoi/README.md

 Sponsors
 =================
 Thank you for all the sponsors.
-[Here is a the sponsor list](Sponsors.md)
+[Here is the sponsors list](Sponsors.md)

 Advantage of NPOI
 =================